 Are you taking new clients?
 How can I make an appointment?

-I am accepting new individual clients.
-I am not currently accepting new couples.
-The absolute fastest way to reach me and get an answer to this question is by email – aaron@digcounseling.com.
-You can also call me at (434) 202-4157, reach out through the contact page, or you can click here to schedule a consultation or make an appointment.
+Yes!
+The absolute fastest way to reach us and get an answer to this question is by reaching out through the contact page, or you can click here to schedule a consultation.

 Where is your office located?